-Shadow Multi-Cast is RES-CODE compliant allowing the generation of shadows for June 21st, September 22nd & December 22nd for Melbourne, and March 21st, June 21st, September 22nd & December 22nd for Sydney.
+Shadow Multi-Cast is RES-CODE / DA planning compliant, allowing the generation of shadows for June 21st, September 21st & December 21st for Melbourne, and March 21st, June 21st, September 21st & December 21st for Sydney.

 1. Select desired times for shadow lines to be generated

 2. Pick Point on Building.

 3. Enter Building Height at selected point.

 1. Create individual layers for each hour of the day.

 2. Generate shadow lines for each hour of the day.